 Sitting down trying to write recipes and organised my posts, house and children take all my time, so I love making easy recipes full of flavour.
 These caldito tlalpeño is one of those recipes that would always make you feel good when everything seems to go wrong.
 It is my “spicy chicken soup for my soul”.
 Believe me when I tell you that this soup would make you feel cosy in your heart.
 The warmth from the simple tomato broth mixed with a delicious, not too fiery chipotle in adobo chilli is like having a hug full of love from my mum, then the veggies and the chicken really complement this amazing dish.

-Caldo Tlalpeño is from the town of Tlalpan in Veracruz, a beautiful state in the Golf of Mexico, but these days, this lovely caldito is made all around Mexico.
+Caldo Tlalpeño is from the town of Tlalpan in Mexico City. but these days, this lovely caldito is made all around Mexico.
 The key to get it perfect is to know how to balance the heat from the chipotles with the broth and the rest of the ingredients.

 Let me know if you make this recipe at home by leaving a comment.
 Your feedback is very important for me and also keeps me going to continue writing more recipes.